hmil/omnimock/README.md

 Unlike other similar libraries, OmniMock was built from the ground up for TypeScript and makes no compromise.

+# Getting started

+Check out the [quick start guide](https://github.com/hmil/omnimock/wiki/Quick-start-guide) to get up to speed in minutes.
+Do come back here if you want to learn why this library was built the way it was built and why it is a good long-term investment for your projects.

 # Requirements

 OmniMock aims to bring the best possible mocking experience in TypeScript with no compromise.
 This comes at the cost of a few prerequisites: